 - All bids, except those for supplies or materials, shall be accompanied by a certificate showing possession by bidder of Workman’s Compensation for their employees.

 Note: All bids are to be mailed back to Purchasing Dept., P.O.
-Box 10 , Wilson , NC 27893.
+Box 10 , Wilson , NC 27894.
 Please include 2 copies of the bid.
+Bid proposals will consist of “1” unpriced proposals for technical review and “1” priced proposal for financial evaluation.
 Also include bid # on envelope.

 Surplus – Electronic Sale